Linja82/DME-Layered-Light-Box/README.md

-# Graphical LED Matrix Editor
+# Graphical LED Matrix Customizer
 App that allows you to customize individual pixel colours for an LED matrix in a graphical format.

 The generated code is designed for an ESP8266 module with the LED strip connected to pin D7.